lando/platformsh/README.md

 ## Basic Usage

-To clone a project down from Platform.sh
+Clone a project down from Platform.sh.

 ```bash
 # Make and go into an empty directory